ethpandaops/dora/README.md

 ## Dependencies

-This explorer requires a postgres database.
+The explorer has no mandatory external dependencies.
+It can even run completely in memory only.\
+However, for best performance I recommend using a PostgreSQL database.

 ## Background
 https://github.com/ethpandaops/tooling-wishlist/blob/master/tools/lightweight-beaconchain-explorer.md